Ray Martin helps partners to launch the Center for Sustainable Climate Solutions

 Kniss, his EMU counterpart, said the oversight board will “flesh out” next steps in the coming months.
 An additional advisory board of experts will provide further input, and a broader consultation with partners is planned for spring 2017.

-CSCS Launch Photos and Video
+CSCS Launch Video